We Need to Break the Mental Illness Stigma

 Earlier this week, there was a very controversial discussion by Skip Bayless from the FS1 Undisputed show.
 Here are his comments, along with the link: Fox Sports Rips Skip Bayless for ‘Insensitive’ Dak Prescott Rant

-“When it comes to the quarterback of an NFL team, you know this as well as I do or better than I do, it’s the ultimate leadership position in sports, am I right about that?”
+“When it comes to the quarterback of an NFL team, you know this as well as I do or better than I do; it’s the ultimate leadership position in sports.
+Am I right about that?”
 Bayless said.
-“You are commanding an entire NFL franchise, what’s the roster at now, 53 guys? … And they’re all looking to you to be their CEO, to be in charge of the football team.
-Because of all that, I don’t have sympathy for him going public with ‘I got depressed, I suffered depression early in COVID, to the point that I couldn’t even go work out.’
+“You are commanding an entire NFL franchise; what’s the roster now, 53 guys? … And they’re all looking to you to be their CEO, to be in charge of the football team.
+Because of all that, I don’t have sympathy for him going public with, ‘I got depressed, I suffered depression early in COVID, to the point that I couldn’t even go work out.’

 Some people agreed with my opinion and contributed to my perspective, while others agreed with Skip Bayless.
-Seeing other people opening up about their battle with mental illness was very nice.
-That takes courage, ladies, and gentlemen.
+Seeing other people open up about their mental illness battle was very nice.
+That takes courage, ladies and gentlemen.

-Sadly, opinions like Skip’s are why people do not choose to come forward with their depression and anxiety.
+Sadly, opinions like Skip’s are why people do not come forward with depression and anxiety.
 “People will laugh at me!”
 Life is not a game; football is.
-[This is coming from a huge sports fan]
+[This is coming from a huge sports fan.]

 Ironically, earlier this week, I posted a poll on Twitter, “41% of people with a mental illness use mental health services in any given year.”
 We need to raise this number by breaking the stigma of mental illness.
 Please do it if you or someone you know needs to talk to someone.